ukwa/webarchive-discovery/README.md

 Mining for Signatures
 ---------------------
 Starting with unidentified formats: http://www.webarchive.org.uk/aadda-discovery/formats?f[0]=content_type%3A%22application/octet-stream%22, we can script a series of queries for different extensions that attempt to build plausible signatures for each, based on the FFB.
+More details elsewhere...

 Mining old software
 -------------------